LycheeOrg/LycheeOrg.github.io/docs/installation.md

 ### Configuration

-After installing Lychee, some additional configuration is necessary as detailed below.

 #### Public Directory

 Configure your web server's root to be the `public` directory.
 The `index.php` in this directory serves as the interface for all HTTP requests to Lychee's API.